 To accomplish these goals, the course is divided into three sections.
 In the first section, you will learn about the special properties of seawater, about formation of ocean basins, and about large-scale wind patterns and ocean circulation.
-In the second section, you will learn about the connection between the sea and global elemental cycles, and about the organisms that depend on dissolved compounds in the ocean, and about how organisms (including humans) are impacted by waves and tidal cycles.
+In the second section, you will learn about the connection between the sea and global elemental cycles, and about the organisms that depend on dissolved compounds in the ocean, and about the interdependencies of marine organisms and their ecosystems.
 In the third section, you will learn about interactions between humans and oceans.
-We will look at these interactions by examining in more detail three cases studies: oceans in a high CO2 world, the potential human manipulation of open ocean communities through iron fertilization, and characteristics of Puget Sound.
+We will look at these interactions by examining in more detail three cases studies: oceans in a high CO_2 world, the potential human manipulation of open ocean communities through geo-engineering, and characteristics of Puget Sound.
 Each case study will build upon what has been learned in the previous sections and will examine in more detail how humans are influencing these systems.

-Readings:

-You will be assigned readings from the text book and articles that are designed to supplement (but not replace) in-class lecture material.
+Readings: You will be assigned readings from the textbook and articles that are designed to supplement (but not replace) in-class lecture material.
 We assume that you have completed the assigned readings prior to the class lecture.
 The abbreviation used for the textbook is S & A (Sverdrup and Armbrust).

-Homework:
+Additional readings posted on the course Common View site (https://catalysttools.washington.edu/workspace/mrasmuss/11573/).

-There will be five graded homework assignments designed to help you gauge your understanding of the lecture and reading material.
-Homeworks will be graded and returned to you the week after the due date.
-THESE HOMEWORKS ARE TO BE DONE INDEPENDENTLY.
+Homework: There will be five homework assignments designed to help you gauge your understanding of the lecture and reading material.
+The grades from four of five assignments will be included in your final grade.
+Your lowest homework score will be dropped.